diti85/large-project/README.md

 # Features
  • Task Management: Create, assign, and track tasks within the household.
 Members can view their assigned tasks and mark them as complete.

  • List Management: Create and share lists, such as grocery lists or to-do lists, with other household members.
 Real-time updates ensure everyone stays in sync.

  • Event Management: Plan and organize events within the household.
-Invite members, set reminders, and track RSVPs.

  • Real-time Communication: Utilizes GraphQL and AWS Amplify to provide real-time updates and synchronization across all devices, fostering improved communication and collaboration.

 ## First Time Install